ishriya/traefik_vnf/README.md

 -  A webservice called whoami is started - a simple web service that outputs information about the machine it is deployed on (its IP address, host, and so on).

-- In this scenario, two webservice are started as containers (see docker-compose file)
+- In this scenario, two webservices are started as containers (see docker-compose file)

 - If two containers are assigned the same domain, then Traefik will automatically load balance traffic between them.